 Best medium format cameras for landscape photography

 Medium format, while more affordable and accessible than it used to be, is still a discipline that requires a significant cash investment.
-However, for some photographers it’s simply a non-negotiable, as you simply isn’t any other way to get that glorious depth and detail provided by the larger sensor.
+However, for some photographers, it’s simply non-negotiable.
+There simply isn’t any other way to get that glorious depth and detail provided by the larger sensor.
 We’ve included the medium format option we feel is best overall right now, as well as a more comparatively affordable choice for those who don’t have quite such a high budget.

 Best landscape camera for maximum resolution: Fujifilm GFX100 II